Beacon-Heart/Heart_Beacon/README.md

 TIME CRYSTALS: physicist Frank Wilczek in 2012, is a phase of matter which repeats in time, similar to how a regular crystal's structure repeats in space.
 What that means is that the particles in the crystal perpetually switch between two states without requiring the input of more energy and without losing any energy.
 These crystals are the first objects to break what is known as "time-translation symmetry," a rule in physics that states that a stable object will remain unchanged throughout time.
 Time crystals avoid this rule, being both stable and ever-changing.
 Scientists from Stanford and the Max Planck Institute for Physics of Complex Systems, as well as scientists at QuTech, a collaboration between the Delft University of Technology and the Netherlands Organization for Applied Scientific Research (TNO)
 USMTF Message Transfer Format:

-The USMTF program applies to all character oriented IES, as determined and derived from DMS IER, MIL-STD-6040 is a mandatory standard Scope.
+USMTF program applies to all character oriented IES, as determined and derived from DMS IER, MIL-STD-6040 is a mandatory standard Scope.
 The USMTF program establishes the standard for preparation, processing, storage, and discovery of USMTF data assets in support of DoD operations.
 USMTF data provides the means to achieve interoperability at the information level across all functional and mission areas and will be leveraged by communications and information systems used throughout the DoD.
 USMTF is a common message text format standard that facilitates information exchange across DoD and related entities.
 Effective, seamless interoperability is achieved through exposure and reuse of data.
 It’s operationally agreed definitions and expressions serve as the foundation for interoperability among the military forces and DoD agencies.
 USMTF leverages common information syntax and data structures to maximize successful interpretation and utilization regardless of the data provider.
 This ability to exchange and share information increases visibility, understanding, and lethality, and is critical to the Warfighter for present and future battlespace management.
 Source: CJCSI 6241.01D 12 Jan 2021

 USE CASE: @26:37 "we are entering a system called Bretton Woods Three: a system dominated by COMMODITIES" Federal Reserve Board member SOURCE: Youtube: https://lnkd.in/eN4vGP58